 CERUBIDINE (daunorubicin hydrochloride) by Thayer Medical is clinical pharmacology mechanism of action daunorubicin has antimitotic and cytotoxic activity through a number of proposed mechanisms of action.
-Approved for leukemia, myelodysplastic syndromes.
 First approved in 1979.

-CERUBIDINE (daunorubicin hydrochloride) is a cytotoxic anthracycline chemotherapy agent approved in 1979 for treatment of leukemia and myelodysplastic syndromes.
-It works by intercalating into DNA, inhibiting topoisomerase II, and inducing DNA strand breaks to kill rapidly dividing cancer cells.
-The drug is administered intravenously with rapid tissue distribution and extensive hepatic metabolism.
+CERUBIDINE (daunorubicin hydrochloride) is a cytotoxic anthracycline chemotherapy agent approved in 1979 for hematologic malignancies, primarily acute leukemias.
+It works by intercalating into DNA, inhibiting topoisomerase II, and inducing single and double-strand DNA breaks.
+The drug has a rapid tissue uptake with a terminal half-life of 18.5 hours and is extensively metabolized in the liver.

 CLINICAL PHARMACOLOGY Mechanism of Action Daunorubicin has antimitotic and cytotoxic activity through a number of proposed mechanisms of action.
 Daunorubicin forms complexes with DNA by intercalation between base pairs.
 It inhibits topoisomerase II activity by stabilizing the DNA-topoisomerase II…